Terms and Conditions for the Supply of Goods & Services

 (c) the other party suspends, threatens to suspend, ceases or threatens to cease to carry on, all or substantially the whole of its business.

 11.2 Without limiting its other rights or remedies, the Supplier may suspend the supply of Goods and/or Services, or terminate the Contract with immediate effect by giving written notice to the Customer if the Customer fails to pay any amount due under this Contract on the due date for payment, or the Customer becomes subject to any of the events listed in clause 11.1, or the Supplier reasonably believes that the Customer is about to become subject to any of them.

-(a) the Customer shall immediately pay to the Supplier all of the Supplier's outstanding unpaid invoices and interest and, if no invoice has yet been submitted, the Supplier shall submit an invoice, which shall be payable by the Customer immediately on receipt;
+(a) he Customer shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, if no invoice has yet been submitted, the Supplier shall submit an invoice, which shall be payable by the Customer immediately upon receipt.

 (b) the accrued rights and remedies of the parties as at termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and

 (c) clauses which expressly or by implication have effect after termination shall continue in full force and effect.

 13.1 Force Majeure:

 (a) For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of the Supplier including but not limited to strikes, lock-